Pamper yourself while visiting Philadelphia by adding these hotels, restaurants, shops, and experiences to your itinerary.

 More gourmet meals await at the aforementioned Four Seasons Hotel Philadelphia, where another James Beard Award-winning chef, Greg Vernick, occupies the ground floor with Vernick Fish — a contemporary spin on a traditional American oyster bar.
 Squid ink cavatelli with lump crab, scallops a la plancha, and a grilled black sea bass with mushroom “ramen” broth are just a few of the standouts on the menu, which also includes fresh east coast oysters, roasted vegetables, and a generous selection of wines and cocktails.
 On the 59th floor, Michelin-starred chef Jean-Georges Vongerichten pairs his inventive dishes with unforgettable vistas and exceptional service at Jean-Georges Philadelphia.
 Signature dishes include the yellowfin tuna noodles, egg toast and caviar, and parmesan crusted chicken.
 Not to be overlooked is the accompanying JG SkyHigh lounge on the 60th floor, which offers all day dining and is a can’t-miss destination for cocktail hour.

-For other fine dining experiences, consider James Beard Award-winning chef Marc Vetri’s Vetri Cucina in Washington Square West, chef Eli Kulp’s Fork Restaurant in Old City, or Starr Restaurant Group’s Parc in Rittenhouse Square.
+For other fine dining experiences, consider James Beard Award-winning chef Marc Vetri’s Vetri Cucina in Washington Square West which ranked as one of Thrillist’s 34 Best Italian Restaurants in America, chef Eli Kulp’s Fork Restaurant in Old City, or Starr Restaurant Group’s Parc in Rittenhouse Square.

 Consult the Official Philadelphia Visitors Guide for additional destination information and inspiration — available for free online or at local hotels, the Independence Visitor Center, 30th Street Station, or PHL International Airport.